MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

     > [!TIP]
     > Alternatively, without enabling the preview, select **Get started**, and a pop-up dialog displays to enable the preview.
 Accept terms and conditions, and then select **Enable preview**.

-    The application starts generating a model and a notification is displayed on the screen.
+    The application starts generating a model, and a notification is displayed on the screen.
 The application uses the standard attributes to generate the model.

     > [!div class="mx-imgBorder"]
     > ![Model training notification](media/si-admin-predictive-lead-scoring-model-training-notification.png "Model training notification")